-“I’m an award winning photographer who not only creates special memories at weddings, I also capture special moments as the couples go onto to have a family.
+“I’m an award-winning photographer who not only creates special memories at weddings, I also capture special moments as the couples go on to have a family.
 Memories they treasure for a lifetime.”

 These answers sound so much better than, “I’m an accountant”…..
 “I’m a consultant”…. or “I’m a photographer!”

-You notice in the examples above, you are appealing to the others person’s emotions.
+You notice in the examples above, you are appealing to the other person’s emotions.
 Let’s face it, people don’t buy insurance, they buy peace of mind.
-They buy insurance to take away the fear of losing their house, their car or their job.
+They buy insurance to take away the fear of losing their house, their car, or their job.
 When crafting an elevator pitch, what emotions do your customers feel about their problems and opportunities?